 DORMANT: SPRING/BREAK Art Show 2021

-DORMANT new works by Terra Goolsby and Jim Edwards & curated by Kelcey Edwards among 100+ exhibitions selected for SPRING/BREAK Art Show NYC 2021 September 8-13
+DORMANT new works by Terra Goolsby and Jim Edwards & curated by Kelcey Edwards among 100+ exhibitions selected for SPRING/BREAK Art Show NYC 2021 September 8-13.
+The works in the exhibition will remain available online through December.

 DORMANT is a two-person exhibition, featuring work by Austin-based LatinX artist Terra Goolsby and 79-year-old retired Texas curator Jim Edwards.